The First Year

 - Begin to explore some of the many co-curricular possibilities available to you on campus

-- Visit the Center for Career Excellence, and in the spring of your first year, consider applying to the LINC Mentor Program, to be paired sophomore year with an alumni mentor, who can help you think about your academic and professional goals and get the most out of your SLU experience
+- Visit the Center for Career Excellence, and consider applying to the LINC Mentor Program, to be paired sophomore year with an alumni mentor, who can help you think about your academic and professional goals and get the most out of your SLU experience

 Attending events on campus is a great way to learn about many of the exciting opportunities out there for you.